geschnee/ai-talkmaster/issues.md

 ## join_key conflict

-What if two users decide to use the same join_key? (unintentionally or by malicious intent) They would essentially use the same conversation and interfere with each other.
+What if two users decide to use the same join_key? (unintentionally or by malicious intent)

-TODO join_key (change to a secret key (not visible from location MUSIC URL)) displayname (name for Icecast URL, unique, cannot change for a join_key)
+They would essentially use the same conversation and interfere with each other.

+### Possible Solution

+- Change join_key to a secret key.
+- Introduce a displayname variable
+  - Used in name for Icecast URL
+  - Used in mp3-Metadata

+Status:
+not implemented yet